Spending time outdoors can be a fun and invigorating experience…or an absolute drag if you don’t have the right gear!

 For longer trips, you’ll want to bring some gallon jugs for easy access to H2O at your campground.

-7. Water Filter or Water Purifier
+7. Water Filter Or Water Purifier

-8. Map and Compass
+8. Map And Compass

 The best camping accessories to bring on any trip are a map and compass.
-Although one hopes they’ll never need these essential pieces of navigational gear, you’ll be dang happy to have them if you do!
+Although one hopes to never need these essential pieces of navigational gear, you’ll be happy to have them if you do!
 If you plan to consistently be using a compass we love the Silva Ranger 2.0 for its accuracy.

 While bringing along a map and compass is a good start, make sure you know how to use them before your next trip.